 For more information on the case, click here.

-Silver & Silver is one of the region’s premier law firms, handling Social Security disability, personal injury, workers’ compensation, and wrongful termination cases in Delaware County and throughout the Philadelphia region.
+Silver & Silver is one of the region’s premier law firms, handling personal injury, workers’ compensation, wrongful termination, and Social Security disability cases in Delaware County and throughout the Philadelphia region.
 To discuss an unjust termination or denial of disability benefits case, or to speak with one of Silver & Silver’s Social Security disability attorneys, call today.